lukeslp/cleanupx/_METHODS/generated_snippets/asdf .md

         return jsonify({'error': str(e)}), 500
 ```

-This document provides a complete, streamlined view of the application's core components, ready for use or extension.
-If needed, you can integrate these into a single file or maintain them across modules based on your project structure.
+This document provides a complete, logical overview of the key components while keeping it concise and focused.
+If you need further customization or additional context, let me know!